Skip to content

 Base URL: http://localhost:9090/api/v1/recall/{queue_id}

-Updates recallable parameters for a given queue ID.
+Updates recallable parameters for the given queue_id.

 POST /api/v1/recall/{queue_id}